-After having fun summiting three peaks the day before, I was looking to continuing to pick off my remaining peaks of my 100 Peak Challenge.
+After having fun summiting three peaks the day before, I was looking to continue to pick off the remaining peaks of my 100 Peak Challenge.
 Given the unseasonably warm temperatures, I knew which hikes I needed to do—the Wilson Benchmark/Pinyon Ridge combination.
 Matt, a friend of Susie Kara, joined me on this adventure.
 Once again, we drove out to Ranchita and then down the dirt road to the trailhead.
 My Subaru Outback had no trouble with the road, but I would not take my Acura on it.
 We parked, gathered our gear, and headed down the old jeep trail.
 It was nice not to be bundled up for warmth like the last time I hiked to these summits.

 As Matt is relatively new to San Diego, I pointed out the various peaks all around us.
 The register was tucked away under a good collection of rocks.
-After a nice rest atop Pinyon Ridge, we scrambled down and we continued cross-country to the east to rejoin the jeep trail.
+After a nice rest, we scrambled down and we continued cross-country to the east to rejoin the jeep trail.

 Upon reaching the base of the bump that Wilson Benchmark sits upon, we worked our way up.
 There is no trail at this point, so it is a “Choose Your Own Adventure” type of ascent.
 Soon, the wooden stake came into view, which denotes the summit.
 Both a benchmark and a reference mark were quickly found, along with the register.
 The peaks to the east were more easily seen, so I continued my role as a tour guide.
 We hung out here for a bit, then decided to head back.

 Back on the jeep trail, we cruised non-stop back to the car.
 Peaks #87 and #88 were done.
 On the way home, we stopped at the little store in Ranchita to grab a cold drink.
 The clerk remembered me and we chatted a bit about the day’s adventures.
 It was a picture-perfect day to have done these two.